 Borrelia burdgorferi does not cause the production one single antibody.
 Rather, many different antibodies can be produced against the various proteins found on the surface of the bacteria.
 These proteins are labelled by their weight, which is measured in kDa (kilodaltons).
 When your blood is tested, the technologist is looking for a reaction to all of these different proteins (aka "bands").
 Bands which are very specific to Borrelia include 18, 23-25, 28, 30, 31, 34, 39, 58, 66 and 93.

 You will notice that the antibody reactions are noted by +/- signs or the word IND on the test result.
 This indicates the intensity of that particular antibody on the test strip.
 The darker the band appears, the greater the number of + signs, meaning the greater the number of antibodies in your blood.
 IND means indeterminate, which means that "something" showed up, but it was not dark enough to classify with one + sign.

 Here is a picture of what a test strip looks like, showing bands of varying intensity.
 The source for this picture is Jemsek Specialty Clinic.

-For further reading on this topic, check out Dr. Charles Crist and LymeMD.
+Dr. Marty Ross has an understandable explanation of the Western Blot results in this video from his Treat Lyme website.
+For further reading on this topic, check out LymeMD.
 A list of the various proteins/bands and how they relate to the Lyme bacteria can be found here.